wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.4 =
+*   Added warnings about needing to use shortcodes only - replace the ":" with a space in your caledar page if you have not already done so.

 = Version 2.5.3 =
 *   Made changes to cache folder creation due to possible errors experienced with people on shared servers with php safe mode enabled.
 If you have problems, add ?debug or &debug to your events page url and refresh.
 The debug messages may tell what you the problem is with your server.
 *   fixed problem that had crept in that meant the debug option of a url by query string was not working